Muladi-Prog/Muladi-Prog/README.md

 ### Hi there 👋
+I have a strong enthusiasm for Artificial Intelligence (AI) and its transformative potential.
+I'm holds a Bachelor's degree in Computer Science with a deep understanding of AI algorithms , and techniques.

+During my academic journey, I actively engaged in AI-related research projects, where I gained hands-on experience in developing and implementing machine learning models.
+My passion for AI led myself to explore diverse domains, including natural language processing, computer vision, and predictive analytics.

+I have solid foundation in programming languages such as Python that enables me to effectively build and deploy AI models also well-versed in popular AI frameworks and libraries, including PyTorch, and possesses strong analytical and problem-solving skills.

+As a fresh graduate, I've brings a fresh perspective and an eagerness to contribute to real-world AI projects.
+I'm a quick learner and keeps up with the latest advancements in AI by actively participating in online communities especially in Kaggle.

+If you are seeking a highly motivated and talented fresh graduate with a passion for AI, I will be the ideal candidate to bring energy and innovation to your organization's AI initiatives.
 <!--
 **Muladi-Prog/Muladi-Prog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.